flowdev/present-go-boxes-lego/PITCHME.md

 ![Box](assets/box.png)

+Note:
-- They have a simple interface |
+- They have a simple interface
-- They hide details |
+- They hide details
-- They can be used anywhere |
+- They can be used anywhere
-- They can be put into other boxes |
+- They can be put into other boxes

 ---
 ## Functions are like boxes